Leafy green vegetables are an important part of a healthy diet. They’re packed with vitamins, minerals and fiber but low in calories.

 Summary Beet greens are edible green leaves found on the tip of beets.
 They’re full of nutrients, including antioxidants that may support eye health.

-It’s known for its healing properties and has been used in medicine for centuries.
+It’s said to have healing properties and has been used in herbal medicine for centuries.
+However, no human studies have confirmed these benefits so far.

 Due to its bitter and slightly spicy flavor, watercress makes a great addition to neutrally flavored foods.

-Summary Watercress has been used in medicine for centuries.
-Some studies have shown that watercress may be beneficial in cancer treatment.
+Summary Watercress has been used in herbal medicine for centuries.
+A few test-tube studies suggest it may be beneficial in cancer treatment, but no human studies have confirmed these effects.

 Romaine lettuce is a common leafy vegetable with sturdy, dark leaves with a firm center rib.